 After application, you will:

-- Articulation of thoughts and ideas
+- Ability to articulate your thoughts and ideas

-- Ability to handle long-term goals
+- Ability to stick to long-term goals

-- Strength of commitment to continue education
+- Your commitment to continuing your education

 - Awareness of financial and academic commitment